jytang2/fellowship-hw5-documentation/README.md

 * Quandl PERTH and WSJ datasets used to provide metal bid/ask prices.

 ## <a name="issues">Issues/Concerns</a> [&#8593;](#toc)
 * Google+ OAuth client-side Parse is not easy.
 Firebase came with simple API for doing client-side Google+ OAuth but unfortunately not Parse.
+Having researched extensively, it still seems that the most straightforward way is to use Parse cloud code, but that steps out of the bounds of the client-side nature of this assignment.
-* Lacks capability to change/edit Coin Stack items.
+* Lacks capability to change/edit Coin Stack items: although we have an update method available, we did not have the time to create new UI to link it up with.
 * Lacked a reliable source to get current metal bid/ask prices with frequent updates.
-  * Best data set had a monthly update in Quandl.
+  * Best available dataset had a monthly update in Quandl.
 * Application does not fail gracefully in all cases.
 * Parse lacks client-side implementation for social login functionalities other than Facebook.
 * Logging out from Facebook before logging out from our app invalidates the session and requires manual logout
 * Application was not developed to scale.
 * Data precision is lacking.
 The shown +/- percentages are based on a monthly comparison.
-* Graph lacks functionality.
-Cannot analyze on a daily/hourly basis or change the range of months.
+* Graph lacks some desired functionality.
+Cannot analyze on other bases (hourly, yearly, etc.).
 * Graph displays negative values for the prices
 * Graph is not intelligent.
 It is only able to fill holes in provided data from datasets from previous values.
 If a previous value does not exist, it inputs an undefined.
 * Graph performance is slow, although we may toggle back and forth between by-month or by-day displays, the render of the graph took a performance hit for this feature.
 This can be ameliorated with a loading indication to the user.